mohdaliiqbal/vagrant-phd3/README.md

 - PHD nodes are 2GB each.
 You can increase this value by setting MASTER_PHD_MEMORY_MB, and WORKER_PHD_MEMORY_MB variables
 - Default IP addresses can be controlled using IP_ADDRESS_RANGE and START_IP variable.
 IPs are created concatinating IP_ADDRESS_RANGE+START_IP for Ambari and IP_ADDRESS_RANGE+(START_IP+Node index) for PHD nodes
 - Default naming of VM and hostname of the nodes can be changed using PHD_VM_NAME, and PHD_HOSTNAME_PREFIX.
 You need to make relevant changes in WORKERS and MASTER arrays (i will fix this later).
-- Default number of nodes can be controlled by increasing entries in WORKERS array, so for e.g. you want 5 nodes then you must provide node names PHD_HOSTNAME_PREFIX+"2.localdomain", ... , PHD_HOSTNAME_PREFIX+"[b]5[/b].localdomain"
+- Default number of nodes can be controlled by increasing entries in WORKERS array, so for e.g. you want 4 worker nodes then you must provide node names PHD_HOSTNAME_PREFIX+"2.localdomain", ... , PHD_HOSTNAME_PREFIX+"5.localdomain"

 Once the provisioning is completed, you can visit http://192.168.0.200:8080/ and create the Hadoop cluster.